microsoft/CameraTraps/api/batch_processing/README.md

 ## Integration with other tools

-The &ldquo;integration&rdquo; folder contains guidelines and postprocessing scripts for using the output of our API in other applications.
+The [integration](integration) folder contains guidelines and postprocessing scripts for using the output of our API in other applications.